erSubhashThapa/100daysofcode/r1-log.md

   ### So what's the answer?

   I asked Khawar for help.
 He explained that in the nested version, it's guaranteed that the images load in order.
-But in my non nested version you can't gaurentee the images will load in order.
+But in my non-nested version you can't gaurentee the images will load in order.

   ## Moving On For Now